KEGarciaLab/aMSM_AD/README.md

 ### Installation
 To use this tool you must have ciftify, conectome workbench, and MSM installed already.
 Follow install instructions for each tool and their dependencies.
-ONce those are installed you can download the release .zip file from here, extract it, and run the installer.sh file.
+Once those are installed you can download the release .zip file from here, extract it, and run the installer.sh file.
 This installs the pipeline, all dependencies and the necessary files.
 You can ensure installation by using `MSM_Pipeline -h` in a bash terminal.
 IF you do not get the help message for the pipeline, ensure that the files are located in $HOME/bin and that $HOME/bin is added to PATH.

 **DEPRECATED**